The Sound and the Fury (2014 film): Release

 The film had its world premiere at the Venice Film Festival on September 5, 2014.
-It was screened at the Toronto International Film Festival on September 6, 2014 at the Ryerson Theatre.
+It was screened at the Toronto International Film Festival on September 6, 2014, at the Ryerson Theatre.
 The film was scheduled to be released in a limited release and through video on demand on October 23, 2015.

 Reception

 The film received mostly negative reviews from film critics, with many feeling that Franco was incapable of presenting such a complex novel in a cinematic fashion.
-Paul McInnis of The Guardian, writing from Toronto, said, “Franco attempts to recreate the book's impressionistic style and complex structure.
-He makes a fist of it, but in concentrating so much on the art he fails to give the viewer any story or characters to care about.”
+Paul McInnis of The Guardian, writing from Toronto, said, "Franco attempts to recreate the book's impressionistic style and complex structure.
+He makes a fist of it, but in concentrating so much on the art he fails to give the viewer any story or characters to care about."

-Andrew Barker of Variety felt that the film was "a folly, failing to capture the weird, entrancing, often maddening ambiance of the great writer’s elliptical masterpiece, and its surfeit of half-baked film-student flourishes and needless cameos occasionally give it an amateur-hour feel.
+Andrew Barker of Variety felt that the film was "a folly, failing to capture the weird, entrancing, often maddening ambiance of the great writer's elliptical masterpiece, and its surfeit of half-baked film-student flourishes and needless cameos occasionally give it an amateur-hour feel.
 But Franco nonetheless shows improvement over 2013’s As I Lay Dying, and well, it’s hard to fault him for trying."

-Currently, review aggregator Rotten Tomatoes gives the film a 'rotten' rating of 25%.
+The Sound and the Fury has an approval rating of 22% on review aggregator website Rotten Tomatoes, based on 9 reviews, and an average rating of 4.5/10.
+Metacritic assigned the film a weighted average score of 38 out of 100, based on 6 critics, indicating "generally unfavourable reviews".